We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 That simple request hides an important question: do they want a verbatim record of what was said, or a curated summary of what mattered?
 The answer depends on the context, and getting it wrong wastes everyone's time.

-Meeting transcripts and meeting notes are fundamentally different artifacts.
-They serve different purposes, have different strengths, and are useful in different situations.
+Meeting transcripts and meeting notes are different artifacts.
+They have different strengths and are useful in different situations.
 Most teams conflate the two, which leads to either walls of unreadable text or abbreviated summaries that miss critical details.

 What Is a Meeting Transcript?